Best Acoustic Guitars For Beginners

-The electric guitar is an amazing tool for those who are perhaps intermediate to advanced, but when your just getting started, there is a lot of extra stuff that you will need to figure out to getting started on an electric guitar.
+The electric guitar is an amazing tool for those who are perhaps intermediate to advanced.
+But when your just getting started, there is a lot of extra stuff that you will need to figure out.

 I mean, the guitar itself will need an amp because its a bit too quiet on its own to keep you inspired to play.

-Now you will need to find the right amp that isn't too loud because, can you imagine what it will sound like being a beginner, and now amplifying that?
+Now you will need to find the right amp that isn't too loud.
+Imagine what it will sound like being a beginner, and now amplifying that?
 Yikes!

-And that's not even considering the other variables that come into play when now you also have to deal with tone controls, selector switches and the list goes on.
+And that's not even considering the other variables that come into play.
+You also have to deal with tone controls, selector switches and the list goes on.
 At this point, i think you know what i'm trying to get across to you.
-Being overwhelmed before you even get started is usually what happens to most people that begin learning to play on an electric guitar.
+Being overwhelmed before you even get started is usually what happens to most people when learning to play on an electric guitar.

-Many teachers will tell you this as they have first hand experience in this area.
+Many teachers will tell you this as they have first hand experience here.
 In time, moving to an electric is a given, but if you want to stay motivated to learn, you may want to consider starting on an acoustic!

 An acoustic guitar, while also being an excellent option, has a few draw backs of its own.
 For example, the string tension might not be as easy to play as an electric.
-The strings might be farther apart, the action on the guitar might also be higher then on an electric and the body a bit bigger then an electric.
+The strings also might be farther apart.
+The action on the guitar might also be higher then on an electric and the body a bit bigger.

 And while this is all true, i would like to let you know, that it all comes down to the selection of the right acoustic guitar for you!

-There are many many acoustic guitars on the market today that are all different in so many ways.
-Body shape, neck size, neck taper, string gauges materials and so much more!
+There are many acoustic guitars on the market today that are all different in so many ways.
+Body shape, neck size and taper, string gauge and materials and so much more!

-And when i say acoustic guitar, i mean a steel string acoustic guitar, which you will find in the acoustics we recommend later on!
+And when i say acoustic guitar, i mean a steel string, which you will find in the instruments we recommend later on!

 Learning how to play on a steel string acoustic will take out the overwhelming choices that an electric guitar would present when starting.
 It really needs to be about keeping it simple, and an acoustic guitar will offer you this.

-All of the acoustic guitars in our top 5 for beginners will give you amazing sound, a body size that best fits you, an easy to play and comfortable neck and the right string action and spacing.
-Key elements to keeping you inspired to play for the long haul, because learning to play the guitar takes time.
+All of the best acoustic guitars for beginners will give you an amazing sound.
+They also provide a body size that best fits you, an easy to play and comfortable neck and the right string action and spacing.
+These are key elements in keeping you inspired to play for the long haul!
+Because learning the guitar takes time.

-Steel String or Nylon String Acoustic Guitars best for Beginners?
+Are Steel or Nylon String Acoustic Guitars Best For Beginners?

-But there are some rather large differences between the two that should be considered as this choice can also have an effect on your motivation to stay focused on learning and enjoying the process.
+But there are some rather large differences between the two that should be considered.
+This choice can also have an impact on your motivation to stay focused on learning and enjoying the process.

 Lets look at some of the similarities and differences.